Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/authentication/_password-grant.md

 nav_title: Password grant
 ---

-## Prerequisites

-{% include_cached /md/plugins-hub/oidc-prereqs.md %}

-## Password grant
+## Password grant workflow

-Password grant is a legacy authentication grant.
+Password grant is a **legacy** authentication grant.
 This is a less secure way of authenticating end users than the authorization code flow, because, for example, the passwords are shared with third parties.
 The image below illustrates the grant: